Water--Where Has It Gone? (6th Grade)

 For purposes of contrast and discussion, ask the students to share the amounts they estimated at the beginning of class.
 (Note: you will get a very wide range.)

-Distribute statistics that show Water Usage and Amounts (Attachment One).
+Distribute statistics that show Water Usage and Amounts (handout).
 Using an empty gallon jug, explain that two-thirds of the people in the world use just thirteen gallons of water each day.
 Ask how this compares with their estimates.

 Explain that water is a natural resource, but it is not limitless.
 Water scarcity is a reality.
 Discuss the following concerns: